dotnet/docs/docs/core/tools/dotnet-watch.md

 - **`--non-interactive`**

   Runs `dotnet watch` in non-interactive mode.
 Use this option to prevent console input from being requested.
 When hot reload is enabled and a [rude edit](#rude-edits) is detected, dotnet watch restarts the app.
+Available since .NET 7 Preview SDK.

 - **`--project <PATH>`**